yip-jm/eduDS/README.md

 ## Graduation Project

-This repository is part of my graduation project at [Your University Name].
+This repository is part of my graduation project at VU & UvA.

 The final thesis PDF can be found [here](./Thesis.pdf).